EVERSE-ResearchSoftware/RSQKit/pages/tasks/fair_rs.md

 ---
-title: FAIR Research Software Principles
+title: Developing FAIR Research Software
+description: How can you develop software that is FAIR?
+contributors: ["Aleksandra Nenadic"]
 page_id: fair_rs
+indicators: []
+related_pages:
+keywords: ["fair software", "fair"]
 ---

-## FAIR Research Software
+## What is FAIR Research Software?

 FAIR stands for Findable, Accessible, Interoperable, and Reusable and comprises a set of principles designed to increase the visibility and usefulness of your research to others.
 The FAIR data principles, first published in 2016[^1], are widely known and applied today, including scientific workflows[^2], or [machine learning projects][fair4ml].
 Similar FAIR principles for software[^3][^4] have now been defined too.

 In general, they mean:

 - **Findable** - software and its associated metadata must be easy to discover by humans and machines.